Ezeji/TestSculptor/README.md

     // ICollectionFixture<> interfaces.
 }
 ```
-You can find a detailed guide regarding the needed setup for your test project here: https://github.com/Ezeji/TestSculptor/tree/master/src/TestAppTests/Setup
+You can find a detailed guide regarding the needed setup for your test project at [Setup](https://github.com/Ezeji/TestSculptor/tree/master/src/TestAppTests/Setup)

 To carryout functional testing, ensure to configure TestSculptor in the startup of your application as seen below: